zunjae/AnYme/README.md

 ## Things you should know

-* **AnYme requires no app permission**.
+* **AnYme requires no app permissions**.
 So it can't look at your private files and send them to a server
-* You need at least Android 4.4
+* You need at least Android 5
 * You can request new features on [Reddit](https://www.reddit.com/r/AnYme)
-* AnYme uses **HTTPS** when connecting to MAL.
-When creating a MAL account, I recommend you pick a password you do not use anywhere else
+* AnYme uses **HTTPS** when connecting to MyAnimeList.
+When creating a MyAnimeList account, I recommend you pick a password you do not use anywhere else
-* You can login or register on Kanon through https://kanonapp.com/account/register on your phone
+* You can login or register on Kanon through https://kanonapp.com/ on your phone
 * AnYme is a MyAnimeList app!
 Other sources will not be added
 * Please report ads.
 I can block them fairly easily.